 According to wave theory, the photoelectric effect should occur for any frequency of the light provides that the light is intense enough to supply the energy required to eject the photoelectrons.
 However the experimental results show that there exists a cut of frequency for each surface.
 For the frequencies less than cut off frequency u° the photoelectric effect does not occur, no matter how intense light is used.

 The Time Delay Problem:

-In classical wave theory, the light energy is uniformly distributed over the wave front.
+In classical wave theory, the light energy is uniformly distributed over the wavefront.
 Thus if the light is feeble enough, there should be a measure-able time lag between the incidence of the light and the ejection of the photoelectrons.
-During this interval electron should be absorbing energy from the beam until it escape out of the surface.
-However no detectable time delay has ever been measured.
+During this interval, electron should be absorbing energy from the beam until it escapes out of the surface.
+However, no detectable time delay has ever been measured.

 The minimum amount of energy required by an electron to eject from the metal surface is called work function.It is denoted by Φ,thus

 Work function formula